(See Food Allergy and see Mushroom Poisoning.)

 Empiric antibiotics are generally not recommended except for certain cases of traveler's diarrhea or when suspicion of Shigella or Campylobacter infection is high (eg, contact with a known case).
 Otherwise, antibiotics should not be given until stool culture results are known, particularly in children, who have a higher rate of infection with E. coli O157:H7 (antibiotics increase the risk of hemolytic-uremic syndrome in patients infected with E. coli O157:H7).

 In proven bacterial gastroenteritis, antibiotics are not always required.
 They do not help with Salmonella and prolong the duration of shedding in the stool.
 Exceptions include immunocompromised patients, neonates, and patients with Salmonella bacteremia.
 Antibiotics are also ineffective against toxic gastroenteritis (eg, S. aureus, B. cereus, C. perfringens).
 Indiscriminate use of antibiotics fosters the emergence of drug-resistant organisms.
-However, certain infections do require antibiotics (see see Selected Oral Antibiotics for Infectious Gastroenteritis*).
+However, certain infections do require antibiotics (see Table 1: Selected Oral Antibiotics for Infectious Gastroenteritis*).

 Treatment of C. difficile colitis is stopping the causative antibiotic if possible.
 Mild cases are treated with oral metronidazole.
 More severe cases should be treated with oral vancomycin.
 Unfortunately, recurrences are common with either regimen, occurring in about 20% of patients.
 A newer drug, fidaxomicin, may have a slightly lower relapse rate but is expensive.